Can language-guided unsupervised adaptation improve medical image classification using unpaired images and texts?: Methodology

 \subsection{Inference}

-The resultant strong branch from Stage 2 with \texttt{adapter} $g^\star$, and prompt $\rvp^\star$ is used for inference, where the classification output for input $\rvx$ is:

-In the presence of true labels, in a supervised approach \cite{zhang2022drml}, we could jointly train the cross-modal \texttt{adapter}, and the prompt by minimizing the misalignment in the textual and visual embeddings associated with input $\rvx$.
+The resultant strong branch from Stage 2 with adapter $g^\star$, and prompt $\rvp^\star$ is used for inference, where the classification output for input $\rvx$ is: In the presence of true labels, in a supervised approach \cite{zhang2022drml}, we could jointly train the cross-modal adapter, and the prompt by minimizing the misalignment in the textual and visual embeddings associated with input $\rvx$.

-where $l_{\rvx}$ is the true class label of the image sample $\rvx$, and $\Delta(\cdot, \cdot)$ is a distance measure which quantifies the misalignment in the textual and visual embeddings.
-However, in absence of the true labels we resort to the unsupervised method outlined above.
+where $l_{\rvx}$ is the true class label of the image sample $\rvx$, and $\Delta(\cdot, \cdot)$ is a distance measure that quantifies the misalignment in the textual and visual embeddings.
+However, in the absence of the true labels we resort to the unsupervised method outlined above.
 This approach enables effective classification even in scenarios where labeled data is scarce or unavailable.